meuhle/meuhle/README.md

 - 👋 Hi, I’m @meuhle
 - 👀 IT Engineer, and looking forward to get some cybersecurity certification
-- 🌱 Having fun with some code in particular Microcotroller (Arduino, SMT32, ESP32) , App Development (Ionic Framework),DB development and management(SQL),  and correcting old stuff from school in any language i learned (Python, C, C++, C#, JavaScript, HMTL, Java...)
+- 🌱 Having fun with some code in particular Microcotroller (Arduino, SMT32, ESP32) , App Development (Flutter , Dart),DB development and management(SQL),  and correcting old stuff from school in any language i learned (Python, C, C++, C#, JavaScript, HMTL, Java...)
-- 📫 How to reach me mu.alex@proton.me
+- 📫 How to reach me alexmulder000@gmail.com

 <!---
 meuhle/meuhle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.